-Why Does My Hoverboard Beep When I Go Fast?
+Why does your Hoverboard beep when you go fast?
 Each hoverboard has a maximum speed.
-For example, the maximum speed for a 6.5-inch hoverboard is 12 km/h, and if you ride faster than that, it will likely trigger the safety feature.
+For example, the maximum speed for a 6.5-inch hoverboard is 12 km/h, and if you ride more quickly than that, it will likely trigger the safety feature.

 In that case, you will feel the board slowing down, and the hoverboard will start beeping as a reminder of your fast riding.
 Therefore, you shouldn’t exceed the speed limit of your hoverboard.

 Another reason your hoverboard beeps when you go fast might be uneven surfaces.
 If your board is tilted backward or forward over 15 degrees, your hoverboard will start beeping.
 In this article, I will discuss all common issues and possible solutions.